svallamsetti/asn-label-edi-validation/README.md

 deploy the function `asn_validator.lambda_function.lambda_handler` as an AWS Lambda triggered by an S3 "Object Created" event for the `edi/` prefix.
-When an EDI file is uploaded, the handler looks for a label file with the same base name inside a sibling `labels/` folder (for example `edi/example.edi` uses `labels/example.pdf`).
+When an EDI file is uploaded, the handler looks for a label file in a sibling `labels/` directory relative to the uploaded EDI file.
+For example, if the EDI key is `59366/2025/06/26/SH0433920/edi/SH0433920.txt` the handler searches for `59366/2025/06/26/SH0433920/labels/SH0433920.pdf`.
 If the label does not yet exist, the function returns a message indicating it is waiting for the label.
 Once both files are present, they are downloaded, validated and the JSON result is printed to the logs which are viewable in CloudWatch.